determined-ai/determined/docs/integrations/observability/_index.rst

 documentation.

 A setup method for GKE is included here for convenience.
-For other clouds or on prem deployments you may have to install the DCGM exportor slightly differently and change the ``additionalScrapeConfigs`` accordingly in the ``grafana-prom-values.yaml`` in later steps.
+For other clouds or on prem deployments you may have to install the DCGM exporter slightly differently and change the ``additionalScrapeConfigs`` accordingly in the ``grafana-prom-values.yaml`` in later steps.

 If you are deploying on prem it is recommended to reference the `Nvidia docs on installing the DCGM